tayruxin/tp/docs/DeveloperGuide.md

 ### Remark Feature

-The `remark` command allows user to add and delete a remark from a company.
+The `remark` feature allows user to add and delete a remark from a company.

 #### Implementation